← All Articles Tax Strategy

-Understanding PFIC Rules: What U.S. Investors Need to Know
+PFIC Rules for U.S. Investors Abroad: What You Need to Know Before You Buy

 What Is the PFIC Rule and Why Does It Matter?